Mastering TipKit: Advanced

 }

-When multiple applications (AppGroup) or even multiple devices (iCloud sync) trigger the same event, all the triggering data is shared.
+When the same event is triggered across multiple applications (AppGroup) or even multiple devices (iCloud sync), all trigger data is shared.

 Swift